mahak-04/color-flipper/README.md

 ## ✍️ Author

-* Your Name - [Link to your GitHub Profile]
+* Mahak

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file (optional) for details.
+This project is licensed under the MIT License - see the LICENSE.md file for details.